trucnguyenlam/vagrant-boxes/IMTLucca16/README.md

         vagrant ssh
     For Windows:
         vagrant up
-        and use putty.exe with the following settings:
+        then use putty.exe with the following settings:
             Host: 127.0.0.1
             Port: 2222
             Username: vagrant
             Password: vagrant

 ## Shared Directory ##
 "data" directory of the host machine:   /vagrant_data